lefteriskat/mlops_project/reports/README.md

 >
 > Answer:

-The total code coverage of code is 68% which includes dataset and model code.
+The total code coverage is 68% which includes tests for dataset and model code.
 The coverage rate for data script is 84% and for the model script is only 36%.
-The high percetange for data script was expected because the data script splits the dataset and tokenizes it, so we managed to cover most parts of the code.
-Since we did not test the training and the prediction code at all and the model checks only one functionality, we expect our code not to detect the errors.
-Beside code failures, there are many reasons why our project could fail such as wrong dependencies, wrong deployment of the code, not enough permission, corrupted data.
+The high percetange of data script was expected because the data script only splits the dataset and tokenizes it, so we managed to cover most functionalities.
+Since we did not test the training and prediction code at all and the model checks only one functionality, we expect that our code not to detect most of errors.
+However, beside code failures, there are many reasons why a project could fail such as wrong dependencies, wrong deployment of the code, not enough permission, corrupted data, installed different packages.

 ### Question 9